dragosbulugean/next-public-env/packages/next-public-env/README.md

 # Next.js Public Runtime Environment

-`next-public-env` is a lightweight utility that dynamically injects environment variables into your Next.js application at *runtime* instead of just at build time.
+`@archbee/next-public-env` is a lightweight utility that dynamically injects environment variables into your Next.js application at *runtime* instead of just at build time.

 ## The Problem